jetbrains-academy/sql-course/Lesson4/task0/task.md

 Usually, there is more than one table in a relational database, just like there is more than one data sheet in a complex spreadsheet.
 There are good reasons why we need many tables.
-Leaving aside complicated theory, it is not recommended to mix records of different types, wo we'll keep the records about planets and flights in different tables:
+Leaving aside complicated theory, it is not recommended to mix records of different types, so we'll keep the records about planets and flights in different tables:

 ----
 **Planets**